robertklep/R-Bus/README.md

 ## Current status

+### Nov 6, 2024

+I have built a data logger with a comparator and an Arduino, and collected a good long chunk of messages in [log.txt](log.txt), while simultaneously collecting screenshots of the official app in [screenshots][screenshots] and adjusting the temperature between 20&deg;C and 22&deg;C.

+The schematic of the datalogger is in [demodulator.pdf](demodulator.pdf), and the Arduino sketch is in [echo.ino](echo/echo.ino).

+Analysis of the new data tbd.

+### Oct 14, 2024

 I have collected an oscilloscope capture of the wires between my [Remeha Elga Ace](https://www.remeha.nl/product/elga-ace) heat pump and [Remeha eTwist](https://www.remeha.nl/product/etwist) thermostat.
 This can be found as a compressed CSV file in `RigolDS1.tar.xz`.

 It appears to be a simple on-off keying scheme with a 500kHz carrier and a 10kHz bit rate.